 Before you start the lesson, review the key terms and concepts below.
-The answers to each budgeting question will get you prepped and game-ready.
+The answers to each question will help you get students prepped and game-ready.
+Get deeper information around these concepts in the Facilitator Script section on pages 7 to 9 of this guide.